awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 + Windows Server 2008 SP2 64\-bit

 ## Release Notes<a name="memory-instance-limits"></a>
++ R5 and R5d instances feature a 3\.1 GHz Intel Xeon Platinum 8000 series processor\.
++ R5a instances feature a 2\.5 GHz AMD EPYC 7000 series processor\.
-+ The following are requirements for high memory, R5, R5d, and z1d instances:
++ The following are requirements for high memory, R5, R5a, R5d, and z1d instances:
   + NVMe drivers must be installed\.
 EBS volumes are exposed as [NVMe block devices](nvme-ebs-volumes.md)\.
   + Elastic Network Adapter \([ENA](enhanced-networking-ena.md)\) drivers must be installed\.